gregives/gregives.co.uk/contents/blog/choosing-a-cms-for-your-website.md

 ### Setting up Forestry.io

-Setting up Forestry.io was as simple as telling it where my content and media lived in my repository, and setting up the 'sidebar', essentially the pages on your website.
+Setting up Forestry.io was as simple as telling it where my content and media lived in my repository, and setting up the "sidebar", essentially the pages on your website.

 ![Screenshot of the Forestry.io editing panel and sidebar](/assets/images/dynamic/which-cms/screenshot.png)